mrtcnbb/TodoList/README.md

 # TodoList

-This project is for your daily Todos.
+This project is for listing your daily Todos.